 Hot lunches (i.e., pizza, hot dogs, etc.) may be available on certain days of the week, after the Labor Day weekend.
-Specific information regarding hot lunches will be announced by email shortly after the beginning of the school year.
-Hot lunch orders may be placed through the parents' FACTS financial account.
+Specific information regarding hot lunches will be published in the weekly email announcements shortly after the beginning of the school year.